Thomas Felsberg: Biography

 He is a member of the Order of Attorneys of Brazil ("Ordem dos Advogados do Brasil", Brazilian Bar Association) and a Director of the International Insolvency Institute, besides being President of the advisory board of the Columbia University Club of Brazil and a member of numerous national and international professional associations in the field, such as the American Bankruptcy Institute, INSOL International and the American College of Bankruptcy.
 He is also a member of the Legal Council of the Federation of Industries of the State of São Paulo (FIESP), the Brazilian Institute of Business Recovery Studies (IBR) and an arbitrator of the Market Chamber (Câmara do Mercado), a forum for the settlement of disputes, based on the Brazilian Arbitration Act and according to its Arbitration Rules."a forum for the solution of issues related to business or corporate law".

-In 2022, he was designated as Brazil correspondent for Unidroit (The International Institute for the Unification of Private Law), International Institute for the Unification of Private Law, an independent intergovernmental organization dedicated to studying ways to harmonize and coordinate the private law between countries, paving the way for the adoption of uniform legislation of private law.
+In 2022, he was designated as Brazil correspondent for Unidroit (The International Institute for the Unification of Private Law), International Institute for the Unification of Private Law, an independent intergovernmental organization dedicated to studying ways to harmonize and coordinate private law between countries, paving the way for the adoption of uniform legislation of private law.